Thunder (Gabry Ponte, Lumix and Prezioso song)

 "Thunder" is a song by Italian DJs Gabry Ponte and Prezioso (a member of dance trio Prezioso & Marvin) and Austrian DJ Lumix.
 It was released as a single on 7 May 2021 via Spinnin' Records.
 The song reached the top 10 in Belgium, the Netherlands, Norway and Sweden.

 Composition

-According to a press release, the song contains "dramatic percussion and uptempo female vocals" and "the beat is dropped in characteristic triplet style".
-It is written in the key of B♭ minor, with a tempo of 135 beats per minute.
+According to a press release, the song contains "dramatic percussion and uptempo female vocals" and "the beat is dropped in characteristic triplet style" (effectively quadruple compound time).
+It is written in the key of B-flat minor, with a tempo of 135 beats per minute.